 Judicial interpretation (司法解释): Despite the NPCSC’s exclusive constitutional authority to interpret laws (i.e., to adopt legislative interpretations), the Supreme People’s Court and the Supreme People’s Procuratorate are both authorized by the Legislation Law to issue judicial interpretations on the “specific application of law” in the courts’ and procuratorates’ work, respectively.
 The two institutions may jointly issue judicial interpretations if the subjects concern both the courts and procuratorates.
 (The Supreme People’s Court Monitor has explained the Supreme People’s Court’s judicial interpretations in detail.)

-NPC special committees (全国人大专门委员会): Nine special committees are established under the 12th NPC.
+NPC special committees (全国人大专门委员会): Ten special committees are established under the 13th NPC.
 Each exercises jurisdiction over issues relating its area(s) of expertise by, for instance, deliberating relevant legislative bills before they are considered by the full NPC or NPCSC.
-The Law Committee (法律委员会) is responsible for deliberating all legislative bills on the NPC and NPCSC’s agenda—a process known as “uniform deliberation” (统一审议) under the Legislation Law.
-Each special committee is composed of a Chairman (主任委员), several Vice Chairmen (副主任委员), and other members.
+The Constitution and Law Committee (宪法和法律委员会) is responsible for deliberating all legislative bills on the NPC and NPCSC’s agenda—a process known as “uniform deliberation” (统一审议) under the Legislation Law.
+Each special committee is composed of a chairperson (主任委员), several vice chairpersons (副主任委员), and other members.

 Law (法律): When defined narrowly (and as used in the Legislation Law, this Glossary, and on this Blog), laws only refer to the binding legal authorities enacted by the NPC and NPCSC.
 The titles of almost all laws start with “中华人民共和国” (People’s Republic of China) and end with “法” (Law).
 The force of laws is higher than that of all other legal authorities (except the Constitution), including administrative regulations and judicial interpretations.